danthegoodman1/how_to_be_exceptional/README.md

 I've always believed in merit-based compensation.

-Team members that show increasing value to the team in multiple dimensions are the ones eligible for being given higher responsibilities among the business, and thus, higher reward (especially in the form of equity: “ownership mentality for ownership of equity”).
+Team members that show increasing value to the team in multiple dimensions are the ones eligible for being given higher responsibilities among the business, and thus, higher reward (especially in the form of equity: "ownership mentality for ownership of equity").

 When people have an ownership mentality, their game changes entirely.
 They become more effective, they think more holistically, the operate with more care, efficiency, and effectiveness.